scriptkiddienotes/learning-log/_posts/2025-09-16-How-32-bit-and-64-bit-Processors-Fetch-Data.md

 So , on a 32-bit machine the CPU can fetch 4 bytes in one go; on a 64-bit machine it can fetch 8 bytes in one go.

-The CPU works fastest when the data it needs starts at the beginning of a word.
-If the data sits across two words, the CPU must fetch both words and combine them and that wastes time (extra cycles) and is slower.
+The CPU works fastest when the data it needs fits inside one word.
+If the data is split across two words, the CPU must fetch both words and combine them and that wastes time (extra cycles) and is slower.

 If an `int` (4 bytes) is stored at address `0x1000`, that’s divisible by 4 which is perfect for a 32-bit CPU.

-If the same `int` were stored at address`0x1001` , a 32-bit CPU would have to read two words (0x1000..0x1003 and 0x1004..0x1007) and stitch them slower.
+If the same `int` were stored at address`0x1001` , a 32-bit CPU would have to read two words (0x1000..0x1003 and 0x1004..0x1007) and combine them which takes more time to process the data.